Department of Psychiatry

 Tel: +27 21 938 9179

 Prof Lochner is the co-director of the genetics program in the unit, a clinical psychologist, researcher, and associate professor in the Department of Psychiatry.
-Her interests include anxiety disorders, obsessive-compulsive disorders, behavioural aspects of obsessive-compulsive disorder and in linking these with underlying genetic factors.
+Her interests include anxiety disorders, obsessive-compulsive disorders, behavioural aspects of obsessive-compulsive disorder, and linking these with underlying genetic factors.

 |Prof Brian Harvey |